Skip to Main Content

 The Undergraduate Curriculum

-As an undergraduate, liberal arts college, Midland offers educational programs designed to prepare students for a future in a global and Internet-driven society.
+As an undergraduate, liberal arts college, Midland offers educational programs designed to prepare students for a future in a global and internet-driven society.
 Students pursue course options in the humanities, the physical and life sciences, and the social and behavioral sciences where major programs of study prepare the student for a specific vocation and/or graduate study.

 Midland emphasizes quality, personal attention, and student involvement in learning.
 Students partner with the faculty as co-creators of their own knowledge, integrate, and apply learning throughout the curriculum.
 Students are supported as they develop into independent, lifelong learners and problem solvers.